 Founded in 2007 and brewing beer commercially for distribution since 2012, Man Cave Brewing Company opened its new Brew Pub and Restaurant in March 2018.
 Featuring an onsite 10 barrel microbrewery, an eclectic full menu, full bar and family room.

-Starting Monday May 11th we will return to normal hours of operation with restaurant seating at 50% capacity.
-We will also continue to offer carry out and drive through for those who prefer that option.
+As of Friday June 12th we have increased restaurant seating to 75% capacity and the bar rail is now open at 50% capacity.
+We also continue to offer carry out and drive through for those who prefer that option.

 At Man Cave Brewing Co. our priority is the safety and health of our patrons and staff.
 We are pleased to welcome you back to our establishment and want you to be confident we are doing all that we can to make your visit safe.
 As always, we will comply with requirements and guidelines set by the State of Indiana Back on Track initiative.
 Please click here to read our entire Response Plan and Hoosier Hospitality Promise.